JGLaferte/Multi-Threading/README.md

 ![](https://raw.githubusercontent.com/JGLaferte/Multi-Threading/master/AshycMultiThreadingProject/Img/MultiThreading.gif)

 It a visual studio project in c# design to compare multi-threading and single threading.
-Each method execute the exact same process and the time elapse is compared to see which method is the faster.
+Each method execute the exact same process and the time elapse is compared to see which  is the faster.
 ## Why I’ve made the program ?##

 I’ve made this program for an educational purpose.
 I think you learn a lot faster by simple looking clear, well wrote, well commented and simple code.
 I think that one source code worth 1 000 explication.